 Arthur Dobbs and Joseph La France, An account of the countries adjoining to Hudson's Bay, in the north-west part of America containing a description of their lakes and rivers, the nature of the soil and climates, and their methods of commerce, &c. ... with an abstract of Captain Middleton's journal and observations upon his behaviour during his voyage and since his return ... the whole intended to shew the great probability of a north-west passage, so long desired, and which (if discovered) would be the highest advantage to these kingdoms,

 London: Printed for J. Robinson, 1744.
-Click here to read the full text.

-Public domain.
 Courtesy of University of Alberta Libraries.